Skip to main content

 Think About Weighting

-It might seem counterintuitive to take a harder class if you’re struggling to keep your grades up, but AP and honors classes carry more weight and can buoy a low GPA—after all, they’re worth 5.0 while standard classes are worth 4.0.
+It might seem counterintuitive to take a harder class if you’re struggling to keep your grades up, but AP and honors classes carry more weight and can buoy a low GPA—after all, they’re worth 5.0 while standard courses are worth 4.0.
 This is a great option if you’re particularly strong in a certain subject or have previously demonstrated success in AP and honors courses.

 A good rule of thumb is to only take an AP or honors course if you’re capable of earning a B. Also, remember that these classes are typically more challenging and require a greater time commitment.